Update received from Edmodo, VP Marketing & Adoption, June 1:

 Are public sector policy, practice and people, fit for managing UK children’s data privacy needs?

-The Department for Education is still cagey about telling schools it gives away national pupil data including to commercial companies without pupil or parental knowledge, and hides the Home Office use, now on a monthly basis, by not publishing it on a regular basis.
+The Department for Education is still cagey about transparency, not telling schools it gives away national pupil data including to commercial companies without pupil or parental knowledge, and hides the Home Office use, now on a monthly basis, by not publishing it on a regular basis.

 These uses of data are not safe, and expose children to potential greater theft, loss and selling of their personal data.
 It must change.